-Sessional Support Workers are used as an additional resource to support placements.
+Sessional Support Workers are used as an additional resource to support children and their foster families.

 Services Provided by the Agency

 The National Fostering Agency works closely with a number of Local Authorities to understand their specific needs relating to foster placements in particular areas.
 As an agency, we then look to recruit foster carers from a range of backgrounds who are able to provide high-quality foster placements for children in the care of Local Authorities.
 The types of placements provided are: